 Parasitic fungi can affect plants and animals alike, with the most striking example being the Cordyceps genus.
 Most members of this genus grow on the larvae of insects.
-The way these parasites invade their host is quite gruesome – once they infect a host, they slowly replace the host’s tissue, sprouting long, slender growths that extend from the host’s body.
+After infecting the host, they slowly replace the host’s tissue.
 Such fungi are also called entomopathogenic fungi – which refers to fungi that live on insects.

 Parasitic fungi that live on animals are called zoo-pathogenic fungi.
-These fungi include ringworm, favus, epidermophytosis and tinea versicolor.
+These fungi cause various diseases such as ringworm, favus, epidermophytosis and tinea versicolor.
 Fungi from the genera Candida are known to cause mycoses of the skin, nails, mucous membranes and other parts of the body.
 Parasitic fungi from the genera Sporotrichum and Blastomyces also attack the subcutaneous cell tissues, internal organs as well as muscles and bones of humans and animals.

 Explore other fascinating topics by registering at BYJU’S Biology.

 Parasitic Fungi are fungi that can invade a living host and obtain nourishment, often causing damage to the function and structure of the host.